ToF-/Domain/README.md

 readTransactions = mapM readTransaction . lines
 ```

 Another failure possibility resides in getting the first argument on the command line: what if there is none?
-Let's wrap `getArgs :: IO [String]` into a `IO Either Message FilePath`, and we are safe:
+Let's wrap `getArgs :: IO [String]` into a `IO Either Message FilePath` to be on the safe side:
 ```haskell
 getFileNameArg :: IO (Either Message FilePath) getFileNameArg = do